Japanese Engagement Ring: Mokume Gane

 One or two metals are heated in one mold.
 As the metals melt, they fuse, creating patterns.
 It is also when they the metals are soft are they carved to form a ring.
-As the metals become hotter, the
+As the metals become hotter, the patterns become more complex.

 This process is done by hand and a blacksmith has to be experienced to be able to do this.
 The metals must be heated to the point of becoming soft enough to be carved but hard enough to be controlled.